Javascript is not enabled.

 spinner image Shemar Moore stars as Sergeant II Daniel "Hondo" Harrelson on S.W.A.T.

-Moore stars in "S.W.A.T." on CBS.
+"S.W.A.T." star Shemar Moore says his mother helped inspire his brave approach to his life and career.
 "If something scares you, run at it.
-Just have faith and jump," he says about approaching life.
+Just have faith and jump," he says.

 CBS ENTERTAINMENT